 - Crimes of the powerful: states, corporations and human rights

 This module explores the phenomena of state crime, corporate crime and the involvement of powerful social forces in human rights abuses.
 It examines the problems involved in conceptualising state crimes and human rights and looks at contemporary crimes against humanity, including in the area of environmental rights.
 The module also explores the problems involved in regulating and controlling state crime and human rights atrocities in which states and state officials play a key role.
 The critical engagement with globalization provides a framework within which students explore significant contemporary debates and developments.

 This level six double module covers two semesters and consists of the research for and completion of an academic project with a 9000-word limit.
 Each student chooses a subject relevant to the study of Sociology or Criminology in which they wish to specialize, and then uses the skills and knowledge that they have accumulated and developed through modules studied at previous levels to undertake and complete the project.
 During the whole process, from choice of subject to final submission, each student will have the support and guidance of a supervisor allocated for this purpose.

-A humanities degree also has the real advantage of opening up careers in a number of professions such as teaching, social work, administration and higher level education.
+A social science degree also has the real advantage of opening up careers in a number of professions such as teaching, social work, administration and higher level education.
 Other graduates have forged exciting careers in research, public relations, advertising, retail, management and media-related work.

 At LSBU, we want to set you up for a successful career.
 During your studies – and for two years after you graduate – you’ll have access to our Employability Service, which includes: